 We, through our wholly-owned subsidiary Grizzly Holdings Inc., own a 24.9% interest in Grizzly.
-The remaining interest in Grizzly is owned by Grizzly Oil Sands Inc., an entity owned by certain investment funds managed by Wexford.
-As of December 31, 2013 Grizzly had approximately 830,000 net acres under lease in the Athabasca and Peace River oil sands regions of Alberta, Canada.
-Our total net investment in Grizzly was approximately \$191.5 million as of December 31, 2013.
-Grizzly has three oil sands projects in various states of development.
-At Grizzly's 11,300 barrel per day SAGD oil sand project at Algar Lake, reservoir steam injection commenced in January 2014 with first production expected by the end of the first quarter of 2014.
-In the first quarter of 2012, Grizzly acquired the May River property comprising approximately 47,000 acres and an initial 12,000 barrel per day development application was filed with the regulatory authorities in the fourth quarter of 2013, covering the eastern portion of the May River lease.
-At Grizzly's Thickwood thermal project, a development application for a 12,000 barrel per day oil sands project at Thickwood was filed in the fourth quarter of 2012.
-In addition, Grizzly is developing a rail loadout facility in Conklin, Alberta and a rail to barge off-load facility on the lower Mississippi River.
+As of December 31, 2014, Grizzly had approximately 830,000 net acres under lease in the Athabasca, Peace River and Cold Lake oil sands regions of Alberta, Canada.
+Our total net investment in Grizzly was approximately \$180.2 million as of December 31, 2014.
+Grizzly has three oil sands projects in various stages of development.
+Grizzly commenced commercial production from its Algar Lake Phase 1 steam-assisted gravity drainage, or SAGD, oil sand project during the second quarter of 2014 and has received regulatory approval for up to 11,300 barrels per day of bitumen production.
+Grizzly produced approximately 1,400 barrels of bitumen per day at its Algar Lake SAGD project during the fourth quarter of 2014.
+Grizzly has announced that it expects bitumen production to reach its 6,000 barrels per day peak production rate by the fourth quarter of 2015.
+In the first quarter of 2012, Grizzly acquired the May River property comprising approximately 47,000 acres.
+An initial 12,000 barrel per day development application was filed with the regulatory authorities in the fourth quarter of 2013, covering the eastern portion of the May River lease.
+The development application continues to move through the regulatory process and is expected to be approved by mid-2015.
+In the first quarter of 2014, a 2-D seismic program covering approximately 83 kilometers was completed to more fully define the resource over the remaining lease beyond the development application area.
+At the Thickwood thermal project, a development application for a 12,000 barrel per day oil sands project was filed in the fourth quarter of 2012.
+Since then, the Alberta Energy Regulator, or AER, announced it is implementing a policy for future regulatory requirements for reservoir containment in shallow SAGD areas, which impacts the Thickwood application.
+Additional work to advance the Thickwood application will be required and is expected to be addressed once the May River development approval is received.
+Grizzly has also developed delineation drilling, seismic and regulatory work plans at its Cadotte, Peace River property.
+Grizzly is pursuing a rail marketing strategy to ensure consistent and flexible access to premium markets for its production, including its Windell truck to rail terminal located near Conklin, Alberta, which commenced transloading blended bitumen production from Algar Lake on to rail cars for delivery to the US Gulf Coast markets in the second quarter of 2014.
 These are complex projects and additional financing may be required.
 There can be no assurance that such financing, if required, could be obtained on commercially reasonable terms or at all, or that if one or more of these projects are completed that they will be successful or that we realize a return on our investment.